romanejaquez/responsive-ui-flutter-workshop/step_05/instructions.md

 ## FlutterAir

-We'll put in practice the concepts we've mentioned in the previous steps with a simple app called **FlutterAir**  that simulates a online flight reservation experience across multiple devices.
+In this step you'll put into practice the concepts mentioned in the previous steps with a simple app called **FlutterAir**  that simulates a online flight reservation experience across multiple devices.

-As the user resizes the screen and simulates the multiple screen sizes in which the app is supported, you'll notice a change in layout and experience - it adapts according to the constraints imposed by the screen to deliver the most optimal user experience.
+As the user resizes the screen and simulates the multiple screen sizes in which the app is supported, you'll notice a change in layout - it adapts according to the constraints imposed by the screen to deliver the most optimal user experience.

 You can apply certain rule-of-thumb guidelines when it comes to achieving good responsiveness in your apps, such as: